-The Genesis system and Rao's Visio-Spatial Reasoning System are examples of systems built to explore the Inner Language Hypothesis.
-Those of us who have built the Genesis system and Rao's Visio-Spatial Reasoning System believe we have contributed the following:
+The Genesis system is an example of a system built to explore the Inner Language Hypothesis.
+Those of us who have built the Genesis system believe we have contributed the following:

-- We conceived a research program centered on the Inner Language Hypothesis and the supporting Strong Story Hypothesis and Directed Perception Hypothesis. - We built a vision system that recognizes human activities such as approaching, jumping, and giving. - We built a story understanding system with both low-level commonsense and higher-level reflective knowledge, all provided in English. - We explained how our story understanding system finds concepts such as revenge in stories that never mention the word revenge or any of its synonyms. - We showed how to produce cultural variation in story interpretation through modifications of commonsense and reflective knowledge.
+- We conceived a research program centered on the Inner Language Hypothesis and the supporting Strong Story Hypothesis. - We built a story understanding system with both low-level commonsense and higher-level reflective knowledge, all provided in English.

+- We explained how a story understanding system can find concepts such as revenge in stories that never mention the word revenge or any of its synonyms. - We showed how to produce cultural variation in story interpretation through modifications of commonsense and reflective knowledge.